shuozhixu/PFDD/README.md

 which recommended that the confinement be used whenever possible.

 One may wonder: woundn't the confinement reduce a 3D model to a 2D model?
-This is indeed the case if only one slip plane is involved in the system.
-However, the 3D model, even confined, can be used for multiple slip planes, which can be either parallel or non-parallel.
-Clearly the 3D model is advantageous to the 2D model which cannot simulate multiple slip planes.
+This is indeed the case for a 2D problem, i.e., when only one slip plane is involved in the system.
+However, the 3D model, even confined, can be used for a 3D problem, i.e., when multiple slip planes, which can be either parallel or non-parallel, are involved.
+Clearly the 3D model is advantageous to the 2D model which cannot simulate a 3D problem.

 ## Note